-With its picturesque Gulf Coast, beautiful Southern architecture and delta river towns rich in history and the blues, Mississippi certainly offers some of the most scenic sights in the nation.
-From Port Gibson, the town ‘too beautiful to burn’, to the idyllic seaside town of Ocean Springs, we traverse the state to find Mississippi’s 10 most beautiful towns.
+With its picturesque Gulf Coast, Southern architecture and delta river towns rich in the blues, Mississippi offers some wonderful draws for visitors.
+From Port Gibson, the town ‘too beautiful to burn’, to the idyllic seaside town of Ocean Springs, we explore the state to find Mississippi’s 10 most beautiful towns.

-Named by Smithsonian Magazine in 2013 as one of the Best Small Towns in America, Cleveland is a jewel of the Mississippi Delta.
-Known for its vibrant culture and history, bustling downtown and good old-fashioned Southern hospitality, and formerly a stop on the Louisville, New Orleans & Texas Railroad, the town grew from the late 1860s onwards, later becoming synonymous with blues music.
-The Dockery Plantation, a former cotton farm located just outside Cleveland, is where ‘father of the Delta Blues’ Charley Patton first learned to play guitar.
-Today, Cleveland is also home to a whole host of locally-owned restaurants, antique stores and institutions like Bologna Performing Arts Center, located on the campus of Delta State University.
+Cleveland is a jewel of the Mississippi Delta.
+Known for its vibrant culture and history, bustling downtown and good old-fashioned Southern hospitality, it was formerly a stop on the Louisville, New Orleans & Texas Railroad.
+As such, the town grew from the late 1860s onwards, later becoming synonymous with blues music.
+Today, Cleveland is also home to a host of locally owned restaurants, antique stores and lively cultural institutions such as the Bologna Performing Arts Center, on the campus of Delta State University.

-Often hailed as the ‘Cultural Mecca of the South’, Oxford is famous as a haven for writers, artists and the like and is home to several cultural sights including Rowan Oak – the beautiful Greek Revival-style former home of American literary great William Faulkner.
-Though it’s full of small town charm – just see its historic, quintessentially American town square for proof – it is also the home of the University of Mississippi, and so is a lively college town with a vibrant music scene.
-Oxford also has one of the nation’s most famous independent bookstores, Square Books, and an eclectic dining scene.
+Oxford is famous as a haven for writers and artists and is home to several engaging cultural sights.
+Though it’s full of small town charm, it is also the location of the University of Mississippi, which gives the town a lively college demographic.
+This, in turn, translates to a vibrant music scene and great, rather eclectic dining options too.
+Oxford also has one of the nation’s most famous independent bookstores, Square Books.

 Bay St. Louis